Durand Eastman Park: History

 At the turn of the century, Dr. Henry S. Durand owned a summer camp in Irondequoit.
 He and his friend George Eastman saw a need for a public park in the area, and towards this end, bought a number of farms around the Durand property.
 On January 28, 1907, they offered their land to the city of Rochester, "to be used as a public park forever, a tract of land of about 484 acres situate in the Town of Irondequoit on Lake Ontario", thus giving the common citizen rights to nearly a mile of public beach and adjacent lands on the Lake's shoreline.
 One year later the land was transferred to the city.

 Durand-Eastman Park was formally dedicated on May 22, 1909.
 Historically, the beach at Durand-Eastman was much wider than it is today.
 In 1915, bath houses were built on the lakeshore.
 They became unusable in 1949 due to rising water levels.
 The buildings were eventually demolished.
 There once was a zoo in the park, home to as many as 115 animals of the "hoof-stock" variety, such as buffalo, elk, deer, and goats.
-Opened in 1912 with private funds provided by Alexander Lamberton, then head of the parks commission, the zoo closed in 1962.
+Opened in 1912 with private funds provided by Alexander B. Lamberton, then head of the parks commission, the zoo closed in 1962.

 In 1961, the City of Rochester made a 99-year agreement with the County of Monroe to maintain, administer and regulate Durand-Eastman Park.
 This agreement was later modified in 1975, but forms the basis for Durand-Eastman being a county park.
 In 2001, the City of Rochester sold the 90.9 acre along the western edge of Durand-Eastman Park, commonly known as Camp Eastman, to the Town of Irondequoit.
 The city remains responsible for maintenance of the park's beach.